Home>Academics>Master Programs>Sciences Po Law School Clinic>Capstone course international law in action

 • Produce a final working paper/report/case study that will be submitted and/or presented to relevant professional partners, providing the students with an opportunity to make a meaningful contribution in the domain of human rights.

-The teaching methodology has theoretical and practical aspects.
-During the first semester the course provides a theoretical overview of the relevant legal frameworks: International Law and the Use of Force, International Humanitarian Law, International Human Rights and Refugee Law, and International Criminal Law.
+The teaching methodology combines theoretical and practical aspects.
+During the first semester, the course provides a theoretical overview of the relevant legal frameworks: International Law and the Use of Force, International Humanitarian Law, International Human Rights and Refugee Law, and International Criminal Law.
 The normative discussion of the international legal order is politically contextualised and includes the mapping of the competent institutions and sources.

-The second semester provides the students an opportunity to engage in practical legal research, fieldwork, or international strategic litigation.
-Over the course of this semester, the class is typically divided to two working groups, each pursuing their own legal clinical project.
+The second semester provides students with an opportunity to engage in practical legal research, fieldwork, or international strategic litigation.
+Over the course of this semester, the class is typically divided into two working groups, each pursuing their own legal clinical project.

 Section #rules